-The sector promoted this item following the meeting via several means to try and address the concerns of other interested parties.
-A presentation was generated and shared with the S.M.A. at their meeting.
-The regions had access to this information, as it was posted on the NCWM website.
-Unfortunately, based on the comments in the 2013 Pub 15 item 360-2, some regions were not aware that this information had been provided.
+Since the 2012 meeting, the Sector has attempted to promote this item via several means to try and address the concerns of other interested parties.
+A presentation was generated and shared with the S.M.A. at their 2012 meeting.
+Most of the regions had access to this information prior to their meetings, as it was posted on the NCWM website.
+Unfortunately, based on the comments in the 2013 Pub 15 item 360-2, some regions were not aware that this information had been made available.